-Projects that are the subject of grant applications of different types may overlap, provided that there is a match between the scope of the project and the project budget

-Thus, it is possible to submit separate applications for a grant of excellence and a project grant for projects with similar or overlapping aims, provided that there is a match between the scope of the project and the project budget in both applications.
+Projects that are the subject of grant applications of different types may overlap.
+Thus, it is possible, for example, to submit separate applications for a grant of excellence and a project grant for projects with similar or overlapping aims, provided that there is a match between the scope of the project and the project budget in both applications.
+The same applies for other types of grants.
 The IRF reserves the right to fund only one project with overlapping aims.